ucdavisdatalab/workshop_nlp_with_python/_sources/chapters/04_word-embeddings.md

 [curse]: https://en.wikipedia.org/wiki/Curse_of_dimensionality

-The other major difference between tehse vectors and tf-idf lies in how the former are created.
+The other major difference between these vectors and tf-idf lies in how the former are created.
 While at root, word embeddings represent token co-occurrence data (just like a document-term matrix), they are the product of millions of guesses made by a neural network.
 Training this network involves